-- Using a max-multi format (that is, multiple single response variables, each one recoding a separate response).
+- Using a max-multi format (that is, multiple single response variables, each one recording a separate response).
 This is generally only sensible for huge code frames.
 The reason it's generally not sensible in other situations is that this format does not distinguish between missing data versus options not selected by respondents.

 - Confusing the Variable Label with the Value Label and including the category label in the value label rather than in the variable label.
 Note, most software for generating SPSS data files automatically truncate value labels to 60 characters and variable labels to 120 characters.

-- Using inconsistent values preventing Displayr from automatically recognizing which variables should be set as a multiple response variable set.
+- Using inconsistent values prevents Displayr from automatically recognizing which variables should be set as a multiple response variable set.
 For example, having the Yes values represented by a 1 for the first option, a 2 for the second option, etc.

 3. Grid or looped questions